MutualFormer: Multi-Modality Representation Learning via Cross-Diffusion Attention: Experiments

 \subsection{Parameter Analysis}

-In our proposed RGB-D SOD framework, two parameters are important for the final performance, i.e., the $\epsilon$ in Eqs. (\ref{equ:eq06}, \ref{equ:eq07}), and the $\lambda$ in Eq. (\ref{equ:eq15}).
-In this section, we test our model with various values of the two parameters to check their influence.
-Specifically, we set the $\epsilon \in \{0, 1 \}$ and $\lambda \in \{ 0, 0.9 \}$.
-As shown in Table \ref{table:tab5} and Table \ref{table:tab6}, we can find that when the $\lambda$ and $\epsilon$ are set as 0.4 and 0.6, our model achieves better results on the four datasets, including NJU2K, NLPR, DUT-RGBD, and LFSD.
+In the MutualFormer-based RGB-D SOD framework, two parameters are important for the final performance, i.e., the $\epsilon$ in Eqs. (\ref{equ:eq06}-\ref{equ:eq071}), and the $\lambda$ in Eq. (\ref{equ:eq17}).
+In this section, we test the MutualFormer-based RGB-D SOD model with various values of the two parameters to check their influence.
+Specifically, we set the $\epsilon \in [0, 1]$ and $\lambda \in [ 0, 0.9 ]$.
+As shown in Table \ref{table:tab6} and Table \ref{table:tab5}, we can find that when the $\epsilon$ and $\lambda$ are set as 0.6 and 0.4, the MutualFormer-based RGB-Depth SOD model achieves better results on the four datasets, including NJU2K, NLPR, DUT-RGBD, and LFSD.
 To give a more intuitive presentation, we also visualize these results in Fig. \ref{fig:paramepsilon} and Fig. \ref{fig:paramlambda}.